BCDA-APS/bluesky_training/docs/source/instrument/_install_new_instrument.rst

 **WARNING**: to simplify the process (avoid merge conflicts), it is important for the remote repository to be **empty**.
-To do so, follow the steps below **without** selecting the option "Initialize this repository with a README"
+To do so, follow the steps below **without** selecting the option *"Initialize this repository with a README"*.

 - GitHub: `Create a repository (step 1 to 6) <https://docs.github.com/en/get-started/quickstart/create-a-repo#create-a-repository>`_
 - GitLab: `Create a blank project (step 1 to 4) <https://docs.gitlab.com/ee/user/project/#create-a-blank-project>`_